9 Writing Tips for Artist Statements

 3. Format them as a Paragraph: An artist statement is a statement., meaning it’s a short paragraph (or two).
 It’s not a piece of narrative, it’s not a poem, and it’s also not a page-long explanation.
 We can get pretty creative with our artwork, but we don’t need to get creative with the way an artist statement is formatted.
 Most opportunities who request an artist statement are looking for a formatted paragraph, not a piece of creative writing.

 4. Keep them Short in Length: Keep it short, a few hundred words or less.
 You should be able to distill your ideas and get to the point pretty quickly in 4 to 7 sentences.
 The statement should describe what you do and why you do it.
 One paragraph is the perfect length, when you write more than two paragraphs you begin to lose readers.

 5. You Need to be the Author: You can always work with a consultant or a fellow artist to help you with your technical writing, but your artist statement should always be authored by you, never by someone else.

 6. Let Your Personality Shine: Be sure to allow your personality and uniqueness to shine through your statement.

 7. Edit, Edit, Edit: Always have a friend read over your artist statement.
 An outside perspective (and a good editor) can benefit you greatly.
 Spelling and grammar should be on point.

-9. There’s No Wrong Way: You can’t do an artist statement wrong.
-Any if you Google search how to write one, you will find countless tips and ways to write it.
-The only time you need to tailor your artist statement to a specific format is when an opportunity has asked you to submit a specific statement, word count or format.
+9. There’s No Wrong Way: You can’t do an artist’s statement wrong.
+And if you Google search how to write one, you will find countless tips and ways to write it.
+The only time you need to tailor your artist statement to a specific format is when an opportunity has asked you to submit a specific statement, word count, or format.
 Follow these guidelines for each opportunity you apply to.